rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.SetPrimaryInterface"></a>
 ## *SetPrimaryInterface [<sup>method</sup>](#head.Methods)*

-Sets the Primary/default interface.
-The call fails if the interface is not enabled.
+Sets the primary/default interface to be used for external/internet communication.
+This call fails if the interface is not enabled.

 ### Events